-The Coast Guard is outfitting its new fixed-wing surveillance aircraft fleet with Minotaur mission system architecture.
-Minotaur incorporates sensors; radar; and command, control, communications, computers, cyber, intelligence, surveillance and reconnaissance equipment and enables aircrews to gather and process surveillance information that can be transmitted to other platforms and units during flight.
+The Coast Guard is outfitting its fixed-wing surveillance aircraft fleet with Minotaur mission system architecture.
+Minotaur incorporates sensors, radar and command, control, communications, computers, cyber, intelligence, surveillance and reconnaissance equipment and enables aircrews to gather and process surveillance information that can be transmitted to other platforms and units during flight.
 The system was originally developed by the Navy and is used across multiple Defense and Homeland Security department platforms.

 Why this program?